satish-varma/studio/DOCUMENTATION.md

 7.  **Reports:** Generates sales reports for "Main Warehouse".
 Uses AI summary.
 8.  **Settings:** Exports sales data for "Main Warehouse" to CSV.
 9.  **Profile:** Sets their default item filter preferences.
-10. **Food Stall Check (If applicable):** If their managed site includes a food stall, they might navigate to "Food Stall Management" to review recent expenses or sales for that stall.
+10. **Food Stall Check (If applicable):** If their managed site includes a food stall, they might navigate to "Food Stall Management" (via `/foodstall/dashboard`) to review recent expenses or sales for that stall.

 ### Staff User